luquelab/Athena/docs/courses/NOTOS/alphafold.md

 ---
 layout: default
-title: Alphafold on NOTOS server
+title: Alphafold on the Notos server
 nav_order: 1
-parent: NOTOS server
+parent: Courses and Tutorials
-grand_parent: Courses and Tutorials
+has_children: true
 ---

 # AlphaFold on Notos